Dakneshwori Municipality: Geography

 Dakneshwori is one of 9th municipality in Saptari District.
 The municipality is fully Terai that links Nepal with local Indian Market to its South, Bode Barshain Municipality to its west, Belhi Chapena Rural Municipality to its East and Khadak Municipality, Sambhunath Municipality and Rupani Rural Municipality to its North.

 The major rivers like Judi, Khadak, Thalaha and Koshi Projects canals passing through the different wards have been the main sources of irrigation water supplies along with creating the boundaries with the neighboring wards and municipalities.

 Economy

 This place is an agricultural area, however the Indian border being close, some people are engaged on commercial and trading too.
 The economy of Dakneshwori Municipality center around the trade, service and business.
 Some depends upon seasonal fruits like Mango.
 The main aspect of business in Dakneshwori involve bank, Education, transport, and small hotels.
 Being new municipality only few of bank, Financial institute and co-operative societies operate from here.
 Depend upon the agriculture and agricultural products sold in the nearest town Rajbiraj about 17 km (11 mi) and Kalyanpur.
-However most people get their basic ready-made goods from India.
-These traditional market called hatbajar are small bazaars and people can sell goods (especially vegetables, fruit, pulses, Fish, meat, earthenware, clothes etc.) two days of per week every hatbajar.
-There are small hatbajar (place where goods are sold) within the municipality.
+However, most people get their basic ready-made goods from India.
+These traditional markets called hatbajars are small bazaars and people can sell goods (especially vegetables, fruit, pulses, Fish, meat, earthenware, clothes etc.) two days of per week.
+There are small hatbajars within the municipality.